Holland

 Notable People Named Holland

-Holland Smith - Holland McTyeire "Howlin' Mad" Smith, KCB was a renowned World War II general in the United States Marine Corps, known as the "father" of modern U.S. amphibious warfare.
+Holland Smith - Holland "Howlin' Mad" Smith was a U.S. Marine Corps general in World War II, renowned as the father of modern amphibious warfare.

-Holland Cotter is the co-chief art critic at The New York Times and a Pulitzer Prize winner for Criticism in 2009.
+Holland Cotter is an American writer and co-chief art critic for The New York Times, winning the Pulitzer Prize for Criticism in 2009.

 Laura Hamilton